geebee/hermes/README.md

 ###How To Run:
  - Prerequisites: node.js (installed)
- - Choose your output:
+ - Choose your `output` and `port`:
-   1. Edit hermes.conf to choose your output, and set appropriate paths for your environment.

- - Run Node:
-   1. Change to the 'node' directory of the checkout
-   2. Run the command: `node ./hermes.js --output "stdout" --port 8081`
+   1. Run the command: `node ./hermes.js --output stdout --port 8081`

 To generate the TODO list from the source, use: